mrafieee/notes/LPIC-2.md

 	- expiry - slaves should expire their records if they can not connect to master server after this period
 	- minimum - intervals that the changes in this dns may happen like TTL time
 * A record - Address record
-* CNAME record - Common name record this can be another a record also
+* CNAME record - Common name record this can be another a record also, name of dns server instead of ip
 * MX record - Mail exchange record
 * PTR record - for reverse ip/host lookup